Frozen pizza on a pizza stone is a go-to option for most time-sensitive people.

 Moreover, why would it not be?
 It is relatively cheap and available in the frozen aisle of most groceries.

 It is also straightforward to prepare.
-You only need to heat that oven, pop the frozen pizza in, wait a few minutes, and dinner is served.
+You only need to heat that oven, pop the frozen pizza on the right pizza stone, wait a few minutes, and dinner is served.

 However, most people know that this type of dinner will not always be a happy ending.